stride3d/stride-docs/en/manual/files-and-folders/project-packages/create-a-package.md

 # Create a package

-In this guide, we will dive into how to create custom packages.
+In this guide, we will dive into how to create custom project packages.

+**For .NET developers:** a Stride project package is a standard C# project.

 ## Create a platform package